 Long Langstroth Hive: This beehive plan builds a horizontal hive instead of a vertical one.
 It costs under $50 in materials and only takes a few hours to build.
 The walls are thick, meaning the hive will get extra insulation and be very durable.
 It fits 31 standard deep frames.

 Langstroth Hive: This Langstroth hive holds eight frames instead of 10, so there's more space in between the frames and the body of the hive is lighter.

-How to Make a Beehive: This version of a Langstroth beehive uses screwed on handles instead of point or notched hive handles, making it an easier build.
+How to Make a Beehive: This version of a Langstroth beehive uses screwed-on handles instead of point or notched hive handles, making it an easier build.

 Top Bar Hive Plans

 Top Bar Hives are the simplest type of beehive that you can build.
 They are very forgiving and you can construct these out of materials that you have on hand.
-Not only are the easiest to build, but they are also the easiest to maintain for new beekeepers.
-Theses hives allow bees to build their own comb, taking a more organic approach to beekeeping.
+Not only are they the easiest to build, but they are also the easiest to maintain for new beekeepers.
+These hives allow bees to build their own comb, taking a more organic approach to beekeeping.
 This type of beehive is a great choice if you're looking to start a small-scale beekeeping endeavor.

 Build a Top Bar Beehive: This intermediate building project takes you through each step of building a top bar beehive.
-The plan includes a materials list, tools list, and step-by-step building directions with photos.
+The plan includes a materials list, a tools list, and step-by-step building directions with photos.

 How to Build Your Own DIY Top Bar Beehive: This plan shows you how to build a top bar beehive out of cedar.
 Photos, diagrams, and a video are available to help you along the way.

 Building a Top Bar Hive: If you're on a budget and looking to build a beehive, this plan is made just for you.
 The design is based on simplicity and is made with the least amount of materials and tools.

 How to Build a Top Bar Beehive: Build a top bar beehive using poplar for this free plan.
 There's also a video that will take you through the process of building the hive.